nasa/cumulus/docs/upgrade-notes/update-granules-to-include-producer_granule_id.md

     "granules_producer_granule_id_index" btree (producer_granule_id)
     ```

-7. Make sure autovacuum is enabled again for granules table
+7. Make Sure Autovacuum Is Re-Enabled

    The output of `\d+ granules` should **NOT** have output `Options: autovacuum_enabled=false, toast.autovacuum_enabled=false`.
    You can also run the following query: